Sandringham Spring Festival 2023

-The Sandringham Festival has been a key event for the Sandringham community for 20 years.
-Occurring in spring every year, this year the festival took place on Saturday 28th October.
+The Sandringham Festival has been a cornerstone event for the community for 20 years, traditionally held on the first Saturday after Labour Day.

 SPiCE created a welcoming community section on Calgary Street which was designed to be a space local families could play and relax in.